smallkirby/wywiwya/memo/CREDENTIALS.md

 | `FB_MEASUREMENTID` | No | not used |
 | `FIREBASE_SERVICE_ACCOUNT_WYWIWYA` | Yes | GCP service account secret |

-- If `Is Secret` is `No`, there is no need to keep it secret essentially.
+- If `Must be Secret` is `No`, there is no need to keep it secret essentially.
   - But Google and GitGuradian annoy me by saying that the secrets are leaked, if they are hardcoded.
   - Hence, these secrets are also loaded via `.env` file and GitHub secrets.

+- If `Must be Secret` is `No`, the information can be included in `publicRuntimeConfig` and can be distributed to users.